ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 | Redundant-VM |        Yes         |        Yes           |

 These Beats allow us to collect the following information from each machine:

-1. Filebeat collects log events such as logon events
+1. Filebeat collects logs such as log events and logon events.
+For example, if a user tried to SSH to one of the VMs using the wrong public key, this will be logged in the auth.log file and subsequently reported in Kibana.
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+2. Metric collects statistics such as CPU and RAM usage.
+In the event of a CPU or memory spike, it will show in the Metric dashboard in the Kibana.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: